MattGrayYes/mercury/readme.md

 The Freddie Mercury Thermometer
 ===================
-Python code for reading temperature and playing audio depending on the temperature Audio lives in a subfolder called audio.
+Python code for reading temperature and playing audio depending on the temperature.
+Audio lives in a subfolder called audio.
 I'm not uploading the audio copyright blah.

 #More Detail